ursatile/css4eng/210-backgrounds-colors-and-composition.md

 We'll kick off with the simplest possible example:

-{% example simple-background-image.html elements="style,body" iframe_style="height: 4em;" %}
+{% example simple-background-image.html elements="style" iframe_style="height: 20em;" %}

-The background image is shown at its native size --- 128x128 pixels in this example --- and covers the whole background with a repeating tile pattern.
+The background image is shown at its native size --- 100x100 pixels in this example --- and covers the whole background with a repeating tile pattern.

 The `background-repeat` property takes one or two parameters; if you give it two parameters, the first one is the horizontal repeat, the second is the vertical: